project-eCSB/ecsb-backend/readme.md

 In Docker, we have a couple of containers:

 - `inzdb` - main postgres database
-- `rabbitmq` - message broker for communication between services
+- `rabbitmq` - message broker for communication between services and analitycal module
 - `cache` - redis instance for caching players stats

 To start all containers run: